-Many startups begin with a great idea, but soon falter because of inability to execute.
+Many startups begin with a great idea but soon falter because of inability to execute.
 Ideas have to be implemented well to get the desired results.
 Good implementation requires a plan, and a good plan and good operational decisions come from good people.
 That’s why investors invest in entrepreneurs, rather than ideas.

 People and operational excellence have to converge in every business, large or small.
 Microsoft found this out last year when their market capitalization, once at $560 billion in the year 2000, had fallen to $219 billion, allowing them to be passed by Apple at $222 billion, who grew from $15.6 billion during the same period.
-Both had access to the same technology, people, and market.
+Both had access to the same technology, people, and markets.

 So what could have happened here?
 I found a good summary of the relevant keys to business operational excellence in a new book by Faisal Hoque, called “The Power of Convergence.”
 His focus is on repeatable practices to maximize business opportunities in large companies, but I’m convinced that these apply equally well to startups: